This page explains what plagiarism is and how to avoid it.

 - failing to acknowledge sources including your own work, used for other purposes.

 What the Open Polytechnic does about plagiarism

 The Open Polytechnic regards plagiarism as cheating and uses similarity detection software to identify plagiarised work.
-All submitted assessments are checked for plagiarism.

 If you are found guilty of plagiarism, you will lose marks and you could incur even more severe penalties.
 You could also be penalised if you allow another student to copy from you.